4dn-dcic/tibanna/docs/monitoring.rst

 Postrun.json
 ############

 Once the job is finished, you should be able to find the ``<jobid>.postrun.json`` file as well.
-This file can be viewed likewise using the ``invoke log`` command, but with the ``-p`` option.
+This file can be viewed likewise using the ``tibanna log`` command, but with the ``-p`` option.
 The postrun json file contains the summary of the run, including the input / output / EC2 configuration and Cloudwatch metrics for memory/CPU/disk space usage.

 ::

-   invoke log -p --job-id=lSbkdVIQ6VtX
+   tibanna log -p --job-id=lSbkdVIQ6VtX

 ::